BLCM/bl3mods/Apocalyptech/economy/README.md

 See the individual mod folders for full READMEs.

+- **Anointment Re-Roll Cost** - A collection of mods to alter the cost of the Anointment Re-Roll machine in Sanctuary.
 - **Better Slots** - Better results for slot machines.
 - **Cheaper Eridium Economy** - Makes Earl's shop and Eridium slot machines cheaper.
 - **Cheaper SDUs** - Vastly reduce the SDU costs.